You can customize your Vectornator experience on Mac by setting your personal App Preferences.

 The background in Vectornator is set to white by default but you can always de-activate it by going to the View > White Background.
 Once off, your Artboard background will display the typical white-grey grid that indicates a transparent background.

 When exporting your project as a .PNG or any other editable format, keep in mind that the white background will not appear if you turn this feature off.

 Although Vectornator does not yet support the CMYK Color Space, you have the possibility to preview your artwork in CMYK (cyan, magenta, yellow, and black).
 You can switch on the CMYK Preview Mode by going to the View > CMYK Preview.
 This feature comes in handy especially if you want to later print your artworks created in Vectornator.

 Learn more – A Walkthrough of Color Theory and Concepts ->

 When a grid is enabled, it will display on top of your canvas, over your elements.
-To activate it, go to View > Show Grid (1).
+To activate it, go over to the Menu Bar >View > Show Grid (1).

 ⚠️ You can only apply grids to Artboards in Vectornator, and they can be different for each board.

 To set up a perpendicular square grid, choose View > Grid Settings and then select Perpendicular (1).
 To change its settings as the spacing between the cells, simply type a number inside the Spacing box.

 Learn More – When working with grids, it might be useful to snap your vector paths to the grid.
 Activate the Snap to Grid from the Menu Bar > View.

 To set up an isometric grid on the Vectornator Mac App, choose View > Grid Settings.
 In the pop-up window select Isometric (2).
 Here, you can adjust the distance (A) between your grid lines, as well as their angle (B).